gauravsak/roman-numbers-to-integers/README.md

-# romans-to-integers
+# Roman numbers to integers
-Exercise to demonstrate how TDD helped me evolve the algorithm for roman numbers to integers conversion
+Exercise to demonstrate how TDD helped me evolve the algorithm for roman numbers to integers conversion.

+# Step 1
+Verify setup is correct.